IDASooinKim/DeepHashing/README.md

 * `get_data_loader` Function

-> Randomly splits the dataset into training, test (database), and query sets.
+> Randomly splits the dataset into training, test (database), and query sets
-> Returns PyTorch DataLoader objects for each split for efficient batching and loading.
+> and returns `PyTorch DataLoader` objects for each split for efficient batching and loading.

 ### Model building